Priyanka1846/EX-No.6.2.-DESIGN-THE-VARIOUS-PARTS-OF-A-MECHANICAL-COMPONENT-AND-ASSEMBLE/README.md

 ![image](https://github.com/Priyanka1846/EX-No.6.2.-DESIGN-THE-VARIOUS-PARTS-OF-A-MECHANICAL-COMPONENT-AND-ASSEMBLE/assets/139425809/82c3510b-72ab-4fc4-9d77-7055fdb99c9b)

 ## RESULT:
-Thus, a design of various parts of a mechanical component and assemble it using a bottom-up approach in orthographic view has been done
+Thus, a design of various parts of a mechanical component and assemble it using a bottom-up approach in orthographic view has been done.